WitherOrNot/cbs-docs/CBSInternals.md

 oSession->Initialize(CbsSessionOption::OPTION, L"Client Name", bootDrive, winDir);
 ```

 The list of `CbsSessionOption` values to replace `OPTION` can be found [here](https://github.com/WitherOrNot/cbsexploder/blob/319344c0641e6d280e6a592e6f61e07a22d8ff47/cbsexploder/CbsApi.h#L79).
 For offline servicing of a disk image or mounted disk, `bootDrive` must specify the path of the Windows installation, and `winDir` must specify the associated `Windows` directory.
 For online servicing of the local system, both of these values must be `NULL` instead.
+This function also mounts the `COMPONENTS` registry hive, located at `%SystemRoot%\System32\config\COMPONENTS`.

 To load a package, the `CreatePackage` function must be used, like so: